VTzzE/AnyDistractionApp/README.md

 # AnyDistractionApp
-🇺🇸 AnyDistraction is a to-do list app that helps the user stay focused by detecting distractions and reminding them of them.
+🇺🇸 AnyDistraction is a to-do list app that helps the user stay focused by detecting distractions and reminding them of their tasks.

-🇧🇷 AnyDistraction é um aplicativo de lista de tarefas que ajuda o usuário a manter o foco detectando distrações e o lembrando delas.
+🇧🇷 AnyDistraction é um aplicativo de lista de tarefas que ajuda o usuário a manter o foco detectando distrações e lembrando-o de suas tarefas.
 ## 🇺🇸 English
 ### Features
 - Task management
 - Distraction detection (by active windows monitoring)
-- Notifications when user get unfocused
+- Notifications when the user loses focus
-- Runs in background
+- Runs in the background
 ### Tech Stack
 - C#
 ### Status